m-hoseyny/ostadkar-user-manager-interview/README.md

               {'error': "this email exist, you cant update this user's email"}

-* The API token has an 1 day expiration date.
+* The expiration data of the token is 1 day.
 It can be changed in Authentication/Authentication.py line 14.

 ----
 ## Author